elkrien/dotfiles/README.md

 # DOTFILES
-Configuration files of my system and programs that I use in various desktop environments:
+Configuration files of my system and programs that I use in various desktop environments.
+Details of all config files below screenchots.
 - Linux Arch
 - DE: Gnome and XFCE (Plasma todo)
 - Theme and colors: Dracula (https://draculatheme.com)